unraid/docs/docs/unraid-os/manual/troubleshooting.md

 ### RAM Issues

-It is not unknown for RAM to degrade over time.
+It is known that RAM degrades over time.
 RAM issues can be elusive to track down and cause unpredictable errors.
-A not uncommon effect is unexpected file system level corruption.
+A somewhat common effect is unexpected file system level corruption.

 The Unraid boot menu includes a version of memtest for testing RAM.
 This